 Undergraduate students may be eligible to apply for help towards the cost of a dyslexia assessment through our Dyslexia Scholarship Scheme.
 Based on your household income you could claim up to £240.

-Postgraduate students will receive a contribution through the scheme; in 2016/7 this was £150.
+Postgraduate students will receive a contribution through the scheme of £150.

 We recommend you apply before you arrive so you can start your course with all the support you need.